CSharpM7/Ultimate14/_portfolio/85_demon.md

 # Overview

-This character was the result of crunch, which is a real shame.
-On paper,  this character is honestly decently designed to allow for some amazing player expression.
-Alas, put him alongside the rest of the cast of Ultimate, and that's when things look a bit fuzzy.
-These balance changes help to soothe over that extra bit of crunch, making Kazuya less "Luigi" and more "Sheik"
+This character was the result of crunch, and now we have the technology to remedy that.
+Kazuya is still an overall strong fighter, but his hitboxes have been soothed over, Electric Wind God Fist and Left Splits Kick act a little more like its Tekken counterpart, and Kazuya was made slightly more mobile.

 ## Stats